Role

 Research areas

-- Curating physical and virtual spaces; exhibitions in public, interior and online spaces
+- Curating physical and virtual spaces

-- Participation in art/design; actively engaging audiences/users/communities, co-design
+- Participation / Co-Design; actively engaging audiences/users/communities

 - Interactive art/design; interactivity and experience, between people, objects and spaces

-- Emotionally durable design; building relationships between users and products to encourage durability and longevity
+- Emotionally Durable Design; building relationships between users and products to encourage durability and longevity

 - Pedagogy; active collaborative learning, co-creation with students, digital practice, reflective learning